 Woodside School graduates are well prepared to take on the challenges that high school provides.
-A large percentage of our graduates will elect to apply and attend private high schools, while many will choose to attend public high school in the Sequoia Union High School District.
+Roughly 40% of our graduates will elect to apply and attend private high schools, and about 60% will choose to attend public high school in the Sequoia Union High School District.

 The application and decision process can be arduous and sometimes confusing.
 In order to help make this transition as easy as possible for students and parents, we have created a synopsis of both the public and private High School application process.
 Below you will find important information and dates to help the transition process.